Using the FontForge Drawing Tools

 Coins or corner points (shown as square-shaped points)

 Coins can have 0, 1, or 2 Bézier handles.
 The position of each handle is independent of the others, making it suitable for discontinuities in the outline.
+Without handles, coins will produce straight lines.

 Tangent points (shown as triangular-shaped points, or ‘arrowheads’)

+If you want to start from a straight line and then start curving smoothly, you will want to use tangent points.
 A tangent leaves a straight line on one side, while the Bézier handle on the other side is its direction — this ensures a continuous transition between the line and the curve.

 Getting it right